chameides/BCSR/README.md

 If in doubt when deciding upon a style use existing, common patterns.

+###CSS
-###The app.css has it's own guidelines and background in app_readme.scss
+The app.css has it's own guidelines and background in app_readme.scss

 ###Comments